 Cuyahoga Valley National Park.
 Situated between Cleveland and Akron, Cuyahoga Valley National Park offers 33,000 acres of forests, water and wildlife.
 Highlights include the Towpath Trail with more than 80 miles of path unexposed to traffic; Ritchie Ledges, a series of ancient rock formations; and Brandywine Falls, a 65-foot-tall waterfall.
-The park celebrates its 50th anniversary in 2025, with festivities continuing through the end of the year.

 Cleveland Cultural Gardens.
-Located on a 1.5-mile stretch of boulevard in the University Circle neighborhood, more than 30 gardens make up the Cleveland Cultural Gardens.
+Located on a 1.5-mile stretch in the University Circle neighborhood, more than 30 gardens make up the Cleveland Cultural Gardens.
 Filled with sculptures and unique horticulture, each garden represents a different culture found in Cleveland.